 - Their teammate will then try to kick the football off their foot into the basket for one point.

 - The teammates will then rotate until they get to 5-10 points depending on ages.

 Super Bowl Games for Fans of All Ages

 If your party will include children and teens, Super Bowl party games will be even more important for keeping them interested.
 These games are sure to be a hit with everyone.

+The Super Bowl cheerleaders shouldn't have all the fun.
 A friendly cheering competition pits the guests against each other in a battle of team spirit.
 If the group is divided down the middle when it comes to a favorite team in the game, use the divide to your advantage.
 Challenge each team to create a cheer complete with actions.
 Homemade pom poms using streamers and tape add a fun twist to the competition.
 After each group performs its cheer, determine the winner based on creativity and overall fun.